Foreign travel advice

 Road travel

-If you plan to drive in Norway, see information on driving abroad and read the RAC Norway guide.
+If you are planning to drive in Norway, see information on driving abroad and check the rules of the road in the RAC’s Norway guide.
+The guide lists driving regulations and other legal requirements you need to be aware of.

-Car drivers must use winter tyres with a minimum 3 millimetre (mm) tread if there is snow or ice covering the roads.
+You must use winter tyres with a minimum 3-millimetre (mm) tread if there is snow or ice covering the roads.
 You may also need to use studded tyres or snow chains.
-Truck drivers must use winter tyres with a minimum 5mm tread and have a sufficient number of snow chains.
+Truck drivers must use winter tyres with a minimum 5mm tread and have enough snow chains.

 Keep your headlights on, but dipped, during the daytime all year round in all places.